mvcds/brave-clojure/12/readme.md

 The flag `e` needs to be suplied with the class which will be used as an entry point - the class that contains the `main` method.

 JAR files have all its classpaths internalized, so it's possible to execute them from anywhere.

+> :gen-class

+If you add the directive `(:gen-class)` in the namespace declaration, the compiler will produce JVM bytecode as if it was producing java classes.

+When using **Leiningen**, the manifest file will have a `:main` attribute pointing to the namespace that will generate the main function on Java.